Breitenbush Hot Springs Retreat & Conference Center: Current organization

 The current community consists of several dozen workers and their families, who live in the community village year-round on the 154 acre site.
-Tere was a drastic reduction in member-owners following the 2020 wildfires, but as of 2024, the community is growing again.
+There was a drastic reduction in member-owners following the 2020 wildfires, but as of 2024, the community is growing again.
 New members were approved by the co-op's Board of Directors after a year of work and purchasing an equity share.
 Members of the cooperative have the ultimate authority when voting on issues in semi-annual stakeholder meetings, while day-to-day operations are delegated to the Board and managing staff.
 Members of the Board are elected from the resident stakeholders.
 The community is supported entirely by revenue from its retreat center operations, and adult members are expected to contribute by participating in day-to-day operations of the business.
 Pay for permanent non-director positions is minimum wage, but workers enjoy many benefits, including housing, utilities, food, vacation time, and health care.